spencerReith/cs55_finalProject/README.md

 - AWS WAF

 ### Instructions for Replication / Set-Up Information
-Instructions for Replecation and Set-Up Information are detailed in our **Project Summary**, in 'Milestone4 (Task 2)'
+Instructions for Replecation and Set-Up Information are detailed in our **Project Summary**, in 'Milestone 4 (Task 2)'